whitneyburton/portfolios/students/1608-back/alene-schlereth/ali-schlereth-Mod4.md

 from Joey:
 Ali, it has been great working with you on Census and throughout Turing.
 I admire your organization and dedication to quality work.
 You pushed me to do some testing and refactoring that I probably wouldn't have done on my own and I appreciate that.
 It's a shame that we never had the chance to work together on a more exciting project.
 I think that would have been a lot of fun.

+from Brad:
+Positive: You're always happy to answer questions.
+You explain your thought process super clearly, and I learned a lot from pairing with you.
+Constructive: Don't be afraid to be more assertive.
+I think taking a project manager role would be a good challenge, and I bet you'd be really good at it.

 ### Playing a Part

 Pahlka Posse:
 * Efforts toward Pahlka Posse continuing after the current four Mod4 folks graduate.
 We revamped a bit of how Spikes and our weekly lunch work to be more inclusive and build relationships.
 Personally this mod, I focused on stepping back as a leader and supporting the current leaders to ensure Pahlka's continued success.
 * Continued to build out Edualize's backend.
 We built a PDF scraper, loaded it into a DB and built an API endpoint for our frontend (and anyone else who finds it and wants to use some state by state school funding data) team to use in a React Leaflet app.

 Community Engagement:
 * Supported fellow Pahlka students through pairing.
 Taught one frontend group about SQL - creating, inserting, selecting, etc and how to access it.